terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 makes it possible to preview the effect of proposed changes before going live with them.
 Multiple changes may be previewed together.

+**\-\-@PLUGIN@\-\-invalid**

+This switch is meant as a debug switch to help find mis-configured tasks, it causes only invalid tasks and the tasks in the tree hierarchy above them to be output.
+If all tasks are properly configured, this switch should not output anything.
+This switch is particularly useful in combination with the **\-\-@PLUGIN@\-\-preview** switch.

 When tasks are appended to changes, they will have a "task" section under the plugins section like below: